-

 Healthcare professionals are very familiar with blood sugar technology and substantial improvements in diabetic management, such as normalising blood sugars through SMART technologies however we need to upskill ourselves in understanding SMART data and their link to health outcomes.

-Our devices, smart watches and phones measure our heart rates, count our steps, understand our sleep patterns and are part of Microsoft teams:- Headspace to help in stress management.
+Our devices, smart watches and phones measure our heart rates, count our steps, understand our sleep patterns and are part of Microsoft and other platforms.

 This march of health sensors and wearables is expanding exponentially and now is interwoven with our clothes, can appear as digital tattoos and possibly digestibles or in our blood vessels as nanobots.